 - assigns a responsible person to monitor each risk and take action, if needed.

-What’s Covered In A Risk Management Plan?
+What To Include In A Risk Management Plan

 - What will the team do to identify, log, assess, and monitor risks throughout the project?